EAPCs – Electrically Assisted Pedal Cycles

 ‘Twist and gos’ – electric bikes manufactured with the capability of being powered by a throttle alone – have required type approval since January 2016.
 ‘Grandfather rights’ apply to ‘twist and go’ e-bikes prior to January 2016.
 (This is entirely separate to ‘walk assist mode’ throttles that power the bike to a 6kmh top limit i.e. walking speed, to help you push the bike along, which are not affected by this law update.)

 Trikes and Quadricycles

 EAPCs are permitted to have more than 3 wheels (with no weight restriction).

-As of 6th April 2015, manufacturer’s plates should show the maximum assisted cut-off speed, in addition to the previous requirements of manufacturer name, battery voltage and maximum continuous rated power.
+Since 6th April 2015, manufacturer’s plates should show the maximum assisted cut-off speed, in addition to the previous requirements of manufacturer name, battery voltage and maximum continuous rated power.

 All pedelecs must comply with existing pedal cycle standards.
 The Pedal Cycles (Construction and Use) (Amendment) Regulations 2015 updated British Standard braking requirements to the 2014 BS EN Standard.

 The official safety standard for pedelecs in force across Europe is EN15194, deeming the e-bike to be safe and fit for purpose.
 EN 15194 only concerns the electric part of the vehicle, whereas for the bicycle part EN 14764 applies.

 All bikes that have passed testing will be issued with a certificate of compliance from the testing house.

 A rider must be 14 years old to ride an electric bike in the UK.
 In most European countries there is no lower age limit so anyone can legally ride a pedelec on public roads or where the public have access.